DataDog/integrations-core/directory/README.md

 ### Configuration

-1. Edit the `directory.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting Directory performance data.
+1. Edit the `directory.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting Directory performance data.
   See the [sample directory.d/conf.yaml][2] for all available configuration options.

     ```yaml